moorepants/learn-multibody-dynamics/lagrange.rst

         Md = left_hand_side.jacobian(qdd)
         gd = left_hand_side.xreplace(qdd_zerod)

-To make these free floating body a rolling wheel, three constraints are needed: the velocity of the contact point should be zero in :math:`\hat{n}_x`, :math:`\hat{n}_y` and :math:`\hat{n}_x` direction.
+To make this free floating body a rolling wheel, three constraints are needed: the velocity of the contact point should be zero in :math:`\hat{n}_x`, :math:`\hat{n}_y` and :math:`\hat{n}_x` direction.